Skip to main content

-The Food for Thought Pantry is made possible through a collaboration with our community partner Good in the ‘Hood.
-The pantry is open to all Metro State students and their families to access food and resources.
+The Food for Thought Pantry is open to all Metro State students, staff, and community members to access food and resources.

 Food pantry hours

-The Food For Thought Food Pantry's summer 2024 semester hours are below.
+The Food For Thought Food Pantry's hours are:

 No appointment necessary!
 Students are welcome to drop-in anytime the pantry is open.